Sreehari0o4/Linux/files.md

-# Notes on Files in Linux
+# Notes on Files in Linux📂

 ## Types of Files
 - **Regular files**: Text, images, binaries, etc.